top of page

 • Owner Assisted Training (OAT) is a service offered to assist people who have their own dogs to train the dogs as their service dog.

-• The owner of the dog does the training under the guidance and direction of Four Paws and a Wake Up-NC staff and volunteers following a curriculum of training.
+• The owner of the dog does the training under the guidance and direction of Four Paws NC staff and volunteers following a curriculum of training.

 • No training experience is needed.